atrakh/ru-here/README.md

 # RU Here
-Ever get tired of tediously messaging friends every semester to figure out whose going to be in your classes?
+Ever get tired of tediously messaging friends every semester to figure out who's going to be in your classes?

 Well, RU Here is here to save the day! :^)